Uprooted traveler logo

 The trailhead is located here, 45 minutes southwest of Hilo (or two hours and 10 minutes southeast of Kona).

-Because this trail is in Hawaii Volcanoes National Park, you’ll need either a 7-day private vehicle pass for $30 or you can purchase an annual America the Beautiful Pass, which includes unlimited access to all of the U.S. National Parks and over 2,000 other federally managed sites.
+This trail is located in Hawaii Volcanoes National Park, so, like the Crater Rim Trail, you’ll either need to purchase a 7-day private vehicle pass for $30 or purchase an America the Beautiful Pass.

 The Kilauea Iki Trail is one of the best hikes on the Big Island to appreciate the volcanic origins of the Hawaiian Islands, offering you the opportunity to hike across a solidified lava lake (with active steam vents!) from an eruption of Kilauea in 1959.

-After about a mile of hiking deeper into the jungle, the trail will veer to the south and head down a series of rocky stairs, which will lead you to the cracked lava bed.
+After about a mile of hiking deeper into the jungle, the trail will veer to the south and head down a series of rocky stairs, which leads you to the cracked lava bed leftover from the volcanic eruption.

 After you make your way across the crater, you’ll climb up a series of switchbacks, back through the jungle.